Buttigieg has target on back in Democratic debate, as he rises in polls

 He says he's ready.

-“We are making sure we are ready for anything that will come,” the South Bend, Ind., mayor said when asked on Monday on how he was preparing for the fifth-round debate in Atlanta.
+“We are making sure we are ready for anything that will come,” the South Bend, Ind., mayor said when asked on Monday how he was preparing for the fifth-round debate in Atlanta.

 Once the longest of long-shot hopefuls, he's now firmly in the top tier of candidates, thanks to a recent surge in polling in Iowa and New Hampshire, the two states that kick off the nominating calendar.